matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Dependencies are not predetermined

 - DI refers much to the composition of your classes
-    - you compose your classes with DI in mind
+    - Compose your classes with DI in mind
 - IoC is the runtime environment of your code
     - Spring Framework IoC container

-## :star: Spring Bean Lifecycle
+### :star: Spring Bean Lifecycle

 Instantiate <br/>
 :arrow_down: <br/>